Promotional pricing 101: the ultimate 2023 guide

 - You may damage your average order value (AOV).
 You could be training your audience to never pay full price because they know another sale will be on the horizon.
 And if a deal was the catalyst for a new customer, they may likewise only bite when another rolls around or abandon your brand altogether.

 - You could sabotage your shop without protections in place.
-Imagine your margins limit how many deals you can provide.
+Let's say that your margins limit how many deals you can provide.
 So you build a discount code like CELEBRATE20 and send it to subscribers.
 That code is leaked on the Internet for anyone to grab.
 (Hang tight — we’re exploring the intelligent approach to discount codes later.)

 - Your brand image might suffer.
 Frequent promotional pricing events or excessively slashed prices can convey that your shop is inferior to competitors.
 No one wants to be perceived as subpar.

-As we’ve alluded to, these downfalls are avoidable with safeguards.
+As we’ve alluded to, these downfalls are avoidable by building in safeguards.

 5 promotional pricing strategies (with email examples)